Culture of Houston: Sports

 Houston is home to professional franchises for four major team sports: the Houston Astros of Major League Baseball (MLB), the Houston Rockets in the National Basketball Association (NBA), the Houston Texans in the National Football League (NFL), and Houston Dynamo FC in Major League Soccer (MLS).
 Houston is also host to the Houston Dash of the National Women's Soccer League.
 Additionally, several of Houston's universities participate in collegiate sports.

 The Houston Astros currently compete in the West Division of the MLB's American League.
 The Astros were established in 1962 as the Houston Colt .45s and entered the National League as an expansion team.
 The current name was adopted three years later, when the team moved into the Astrodome, nicknamed by fans as the "Eighth Wonder of the World".
-In 2000, the Astros moved into Minute Maid Park, where they have played ever since.
+In 2000, the Astros moved into Daikin Park, where they have played ever since.
 In 2005 the Astros made their first World Series appearance, where they were swept in four games by the Chicago White Sox.
 In 2011, businessman Jim Crane purchased the team and moved the Astros to the American League, where they first competed in 2013.
 Since the mid 2010s, the Astros have become one of the MLB's most successful clubs, winning over 100 games in four seasons, appearing in six consecutive American League Champion Series, and winning four American League Penants.
 The Astros won their first World Series in 2017 against the Los Angeles Dodgers.
 They appeared in the 2019 World Series against the Washington Nationals and in 2021 against the Atlanta Braves.
 In 2022, the Astros beat the Philadelphia Phillies to claim their second World Series title.
 The Astros are the only team to win a postseason series in six straight seasons.

 The Houston Texans currently play in the NFL's American Football Conference (AFC) Southern division.
 They currently play home games at NRG Stadium The Texans were founded in 1999 and first played in 2002 as an expansion team.
 Houston previously hosted an NFL franchise, the Houston Oilers, from 1960 to 1969 until they moved to Nashville and became the Tennessee Titans.
 The Texans are the youngest franchise currently competing in the NFL.
 The Texans won first division championship in 2011, and won the AFC South Division Championship in 2012, 2015, 2016, 2018, 2019.
 They are one of four franchises that have never appeared in a Super Bowl.